 What Kind Of Soil Do Philodendron Birkins Like?

-Philodendron Birkins grow best in soil or other growing mediums high in organic matter with good drainage.
-They will grow in sphagnum peat moss (or a peat most potting mix), as well as peat-perlite and peat vermiculite.
-The benefit of peat moss is that its texture allows water to drain nicely, protecting your Birkin from root rot or other water-related issues.
+Philodendron Birkins grow best in loose soil or other growing mediums high in organic matter with good drainage.
+They will grow in sphagnum peat moss (or peat moss potting mix), as well as peat-perlite and peat vermiculite.
+The benefit of peat moss and sphagnum moss is that their texture allows water to drain nicely, protecting your Birkin from root rot or other water-related issues.